Stella1230/FisherIrisDataSetProject/README.md

 ### Histogram

 The histogram is very useful when we want to explore our data and give us an understanding of the distribution of the data set.
-We can set the bin size and by default this is set to 10.
-It is a good idea to change the bin size as it will output the graph in different ways and might potentially display something hidden.
+We can set the bin size (by default this is set to 10).
+It is a good idea to change the bin size as it will output the graph in different ways and might potentially display something that is hidden.

-I have used bin=20 and implemented the use of seaborn on the graph too.
+I have used bin=20 and implemented the histogram using seaborn.
 Seaborn uses the distplot function to create histograms.
 One thing to note, when creating the histograms I used seaborn to set the style with a background grid set to dark and auto set others.
 This works but has spaces between in the graph.
 To eliminate this using matplotlib.pyplot (ptl.grid(True)) can be used and no spaces will be displayed.
 I have kept the seaborn approach but have both options in the code below.

 From the graphs we can see that two of the variables seem to indicate a bell shaped curve or Normal distribution.
 It is possible to write algorithms to exploit this.